GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+> ### The code you write makes you a programmer.
+The code you delete makes you a good one.
+The code you don't have to write makes you a great one.
 >
-> ~ *Elon Musk*
+> ~ *Mario Fusco*

 ---
 ## 🏎 Quick Facts